 1 log fresh mozzarella cheese

-Increase your oven temperature to 400 degrees and slip your pizza into the oven for approximately 20 minutes or until the cheese is browned and bubbly.
+-Increase your oven temperature to 400 degrees and bake for approximately 20-25 minutes or until the cheese is browned and bubbly.

 Open wide…your pizza is ready!!!